wulab/poolrank/README.md

     $ git clone https://github.com/wulab/poolrank.git

-Change directory to `poolrank` and create a data file:
+Change directory to `poolrank` and run the program:

     $ cd poolrank
-    $ cp pool.yml.example pool.yml

-Then, run the program:

     $ ruby pool.rb

+Edit company and player list in `pool.yml` and run the program again:

+    $ ruby pool.rb

+Tournament matches will be generated in `pool.yml`.

 Player List
 -----------

 Player list resides in `pool.yml`.
-This file will be generated the first time you run the program.
 You can edit the file to add/remove player and regenerate a new set of matches by removing the matches section from the file.
 Be sure to backup any match results before doing so.

 Match Results
 -------------